kngwyu/mujoco-maze/README.md

   - PointFall-v0/AntFall-v0 (Distance-based Reward)
   - PointFall-v1/AntFall-v1 (Goal-based Reward)

-## Caveats
+## Warning
-This project has some other features (e.g., block maze and other robots) but they are work in progress.
+This project has some other environments (e.g., billiard, reacher, and swimmer) but if they are not on README, they are work in progress and not tested well.

 ## License
 This project is licensed under Apache License, Version 2.0